PandaTechAM/be-lib-efcore-audit/Readme.md

 ## Integration

-To integrate `Pandatech.EFCore.Audit` into your project,, follow these steps:
+To integrate `Pandatech.EFCore.Audit` into your project, follow these steps:

 ### 1. Configure DbContext